 It’s Christmas, it’s Christmas.
 Time for holly.
 These pictures are of the beautiful American holly tree (Ilex opaca) that grows in southeastern United States.
 This one is in the St. John Church Bible Garden.
 It is evergreen.
 These picture were taken on December 12 when the temperature is freezing at night.
+My friend told me that he goes out in the church garden, cuts springs from the holly trees there, and uses them for garland in his home.
+I think that this holly tree is happy to be used in this way.

 Don’t confuse this tree with the holm tree in the Bible.
 That tree is an evergreen oak (Quercus ilex).
 Both species take their name from the pointed leaves.